Rool Svelte

 <button onclick={() => thread.prompt('Hello')}>Send</button>{/if}// Reactive statethread.interactions // $state<Interaction[]> — auto-updates via SSE

-// All conversation-scoped methodsawait thread.prompt('Hello')await thread.createObject({ data: { text: 'Note' } })await thread.setSystemInstruction('Respond in haiku')await thread.rename('Research Thread')thread.getInteractions() // Manual readthread.getSystemInstruction()
+// All conversation-scoped methodsawait thread.prompt('Hello')await thread.createObject('note', { text: 'Note' })await thread.setSystemInstruction('Respond in haiku')await thread.rename('Research Thread')thread.getInteractions() // Manual readthread.getSystemInstruction()

 // Cleanupthread.close() // Stop listening for updatesConversations are auto-created on first interaction.
 All conversations share one SSE connection per channel.